| FAQ

 "Wild Russia" (see the trip application form) staff about

 your medical history, maybe talk to your doctor and insurance agent.
+There is

 no need for special medical shots practice or requirement before